 Photo: Skytree CEO Max Beaumont

-Originally based in Noordwijk, it was after landing a place on Amsterdam’s Startupbootcamp programme that Skytree moved to the Dutch capital.
-“We had been thinking of moving to Amsterdam before, but when we got on the Startupbootcamp program in 2014 that’s when we made the decision to move to the city,” Beaumont explains.
-“Getting on the program was a game changer for us, as within a week of the demo day we had raised €160,000 of funding.”
+Originally based in Noordwijk, Skytree came to the Dutch capital after joining Startupbootcamp, an accelerator that helps startups grow, develop and scale up.
+“We had been thinking of moving to Amsterdam before, but when we got on the Startupbootcamp programme in 2014, we made the decision to move to the city,” Beaumont explains.
+“Getting on the programme was a game changer for us, as within a week of the demo day, we had raised €160,000 of funding.”

-After proving that their idea could work in the Earth’s atmosphere, Beaumont and the Skytree team spent years getting patents for their new technology and securing more funding for research and development from investors.
+After proving their idea could work in the Earth’s atmosphere, Beaumont and the Skytree team spent years getting patents and securing funding for research and development.
 Skytree's solution is effectively a dehumidifier and CO2 extractor in one.
-Using a special plastic resin which soaks up CO2 and water.
-Once full, the plastic cartridge is ‘regenerated’ using heat and hot air to flush out the captured CO2.
-This process is continuous, repeating multiple times a day until the cartridge needs replacing, which usually occurs after about one year of continuous use.
+Using a special plastic resin which soaks up CO2 and water, it keeps CO2 and humidity at comfortable levels, ensuring the air stays fresh and windows don’t fog.

 Photo: Skytree's technology was originally developed to keep astronauts alive for longer in space

 When asked whether he still thinks he can change the world, Beaumont is pragmatic.
-“I did think that, however I have become more mature in my thinking.
+“I did think that, however, I have become more mature in my thinking.
 But the techniques that we have developed could have a massive impact on NETS technology, as we license the technology we have developed to others.
 So that’s exciting for me.
 We’ve taken the first steps, now we’ll continue to work hard and develop and see what happens.”

 It’s an honest answer from a businessman who’s as genuine as he is determined to make his company a success.
 It's also worth remembering that sometimes, huge advancements in mankind’s history have started with just a few small steps.